 n.e.: not evaluated

 a The PRV was retained by the 0.1 µm pre-filter during the virus validation.
-Since manufacturing employs a 0.1 µm pre-filter before the 20N filter, the claim of ≥ 5.6 reduction is considered applicable.
+Since manufacturing employs a 0.1 µm pre-filter before the 20N filter, the claim of greater than or equal to 5.6 reduction is considered applicable.

-The product potency is expressed in international units (IU) by comparison to the World Health Organization (WHO) standard Hepatitis B Immune Globulin.
-Each vial contains greater than 312 IU per milliliter.
+The product potency is expressed in international units by comparison to the World Health Organization (WHO) standard Hepatitis B Immune Globulin.
+Each vial contains greater than 312 international units per milliliter.
 The measured potency of each lot is stamped on the vial label [see Dosage Forms and Strengths (3)].

 HepaGam B provides passive immunization for individuals exposed to the hepatitis B virus, by binding to the surface antigen and reducing the rate of hepatitis B infection13-16.